Septien/6.00.1x/README.md

 updateHand, which takes in two inputs - a hand and a word (string). updateHand uses letters from the hand to spell the word, and then returns a copy of the hand, containing only the letters remaining.

+-Problem 3.
+A valid word is in the word list; and it is composed entirely of letters from the current hand.
+Implement the isValidWord function.